-Figure 7-1 presents all of the 24-hour average PM10 monitoring results recorded in the Lake Macquarie - Wyong region in September 2013.
+Figure 7-1 presents all of the 24-hour average PM10 monitoring results recorded in the Lake Macquarie - Wyong region in September 2014.

-Relative to the Air Quality Index, as shown by the coloured bands in the figure, PM10 levels were generally very good or good at all locations at all times, with the exception of the Wyong monitoring site which experienced one day with fair levels.
+Relative to the Air Quality Index, as shown by the coloured bands in the figure, PM{10} levels were very good at all monitors for the majority of September 2014.
+The Wallsend monitor recorded good levels 30% of the time and the Wyong monitor recorded good levels 13% of the time.

-All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 24-hour average PM{10} criterion level of $50\mu g/m^3$ in September 2013.
+All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 24-hour average PM{10} criterion level of $50\mu g/m^3$ in September 2014.